golang/website/_content/ref/mod.md

 * A path element may not begin or end with a dot (`.`, U+002E).
 * The element prefix up to the first dot must not be a reserved file name on Windows, regardless of case (`CON`, `com1`, `NuL`, and so on).
+* The element prefix up to the first dot must not end with a tilde followed by one or more digits (like `EXAMPL~1.COM`).

 If the module path appears in a `require` directive and is not replaced, or if the module paths appears on the right side of a `replace` directive,